antonfirsov/docs/2019/07-July/ui-development-survey/ui-development-survey.md

   - Linux desktop
   - IoT
   - Other (please specify)
-10. What platforms do you plan to target in future?
+10. What platforms do you plan to target in the next year?
   - Windows
   - Web
   - iOS